ingadhoc/miscellaneous/mail_internal/README.rst

 Mail Internal
 =============

-This module add a Internal Message link in the chatter section that we let us to send message that will be only be send/visible to employees users.
+This module let us to send message to all internal users that are followers of the document.
-TODO fix runbot tests

 Installation
 ============